-Submit two letters of recommendation, preferably including one professional reference and one character reference.

-- 3. Applicants to professional programs (Amherst campus only) should also provide proof of graduation from an initial certification program in Education, and provide proof of initial certificate or certificate of qualification licensure from the New York State Education Department or similar documentation from other states awarding the license.

-- 4. Participate in a personal interview.

-- 5. Include a copy of a current resume.
+- 1. Upon acceptance, possess a cumulative undergraduate grade point average of 3.00 or above (on a 4.00 scale) - Submit two letters of recommendation, preferably including one professional reference and one character reference. - 3.
+Applicants to professional or additional certification programs (Amherst campus only) should provide proof of initial certification from the New York State Education Department. - 4.
+Participate in a personal interview. - 5.
+Include a copy of a current resume.

-\ In the event the applicant does not possess a cumulative undergraduate grade point average of 3.00 or above (on a 4.00 scale), s/he may be admitted on a conditional basis, in accordance with New York State regulations.
+In the event the applicant does not possess a cumulative undergraduate grade point average of 3.00 or above (on a 4.00 scale), s/he may be admitted on a conditional basis, in accordance with New York State regulations.
 Candidates who do not earn a 3.0 in their first nine credits of study will be academically dismissed from the program.